 There’s a lot riding on the shoulders of an academy sergeant.
 Many times they’re the cadets’ first real source of information on corrections.

-“We see people who may know nothing because they’re coming from a banking background or a mechanic background,” Sgt.
-Andes said.
-“It’s beautiful because you see them with these blank stares at the beginning, and then it all comes together for them.”
+“We see people who may know nothing because they’re coming from a banking background or a mechanic background,” Andes said.
+“It’s beautiful because you see them with these blank stares at the beginning, and then it all comes together.”